elaforge/karya/doc/derivation.md

 ### scopes

-The dynamic 'Derive.Deriver.Monad.Scope' determines the calls in scope, and maps names to the functions implementing the call.
-Calls are documented in more detail elsewhere, but the fact that they are in 'Derive.Deriver.Monad.Dynamic' means that the set of calls in scope can also be modified within a dynamic scope.
+The dynamic value 'Derive.Deriver.Monad.Scopes' determines the calls in scope, and maps names to the functions implementing the call.
+[Calls](#calls) are documented in more detail elsewhere, but the fact that they are in 'Derive.Deriver.Monad.Dynamic' means that the set of calls in scope can also be modified within a dynamic scope.
 There are separate namespaces for note tracks, control tracks, and pitch tracks since the calls in each track return different types.
 This is what allows an instrument to bring into scope instrument-specific calls, or a scale to bring into scope calls that emit its